Supporting Individual Artists Coffee Chat: Marketing Support for Artists

 Marketing Support for Artists

 Americans for the Arts is excited to bring you a monthly series of informal discussions about supporting individual artists.
 As part of Americans for the Arts ongoing program, Arts Administrators Essentials: Supporting Individual Artists, these monthly "Coffee Chats" are your opportunity to hear from individuals and organizations in the arts and culture field that support individual artists as part of their everyday work.
 Each month, we will bring you a new topic to support your work with artists.
 Our topic for June 2019 will be about marketing support for artists.

-What skills do artists need to thrive as entrepreneurs in a crowded marketplace?
+What marketing skills do artists need to thrive?

 Join Ceylon Mitchell, Musician and Owner/Director of M3 Music Media Marketing, LLC, as he discusses strategies to start, manage, and grow a business for an individual artist.
 Learn tips about how you can support musicians and other artists in their journey of growing their recognition and business.

 This project is supported in part by the Emily Hall Tremaine Foundation and the National Endowment for the Arts.

 Ceylon Mitchell II